-The Connectivity Index (Reid Ewing, 1996) can be used to quantify how well a thoroughfare network connects destinations.
+Another network walkability measure is called the Connectivity Index (Reid Ewing, 1996) which can be used to quantify how well a thoroughfare network connects destinations.
 Links are the segments between intersections, and intersections are the nodes.
 Cul-de-sac heads are treated as a node.
 A higher index means that travelers have increased route choice, providing more connections available for travel between any two locations.
 The Connectivity Index is calculated by dividing the number of links by the number of nodes.
-A score of 1.4 is the

-36 minimum needed for a walkable community.
+A score of 1.4 is the minimum needed for a walkable community.

-37 An example illustrating how to calculate a Connectivity Index is included below:
+An example illustrating how to calculate a Connectivity Index is included below: